saezlab/CNORode/README.md

 Using default *paramsSSm* should get to the same results as the original *CNORode*.

 ### Basic info on logic based ODE and CNORode
-For an introduction on logic based ODE we recomment reading the original publication [(Wittmann et al., BMC Syst Biol., 2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2764636/).
-Briefly, logic based ODE are ordinary differential equations (ODE) derived from logic rules using continuous update function (*B<sub>i</sub>*), which allows to have a continuous description of the behaveour of the species of interest both in time and in state.
-Each species *i* is described by an ODE:
+For an introduction on logic based ODE we recommend reading the original publication [(Wittmann et al., BMC Syst Biol., 2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2764636/).
+Briefly, logic based ODE are ordinary differential equations (ODE) derived from logic rules using continuous update function (*B<sub>i</sub>*), which allows to have a continuous description of the behaviour of the species of interest both in time and in state.
+Each species *x<sub>i</sub>* is described by an ODE:

 *d(x<sub>i</sub>)/dt=&tau;<sub>i</sub>(B<sub>i</sub>(f(x<sub>i1</sub>), f(x<sub>i2</sub>), ..., f(x<sub>iN</sub>))-x<sub>i</sub>)*